 General non-compliance after Stalin’s death

 In addition to active and passive forms of resistance, there were also other forms of disobedience that cannot be strictly referred to as resistance.
 Alongside the economic decline of the USSR, general negative or indifferent attitudes towards foreign rule also undermined the Soviet regime’s authority.
 They included “adherence to bourgeois atavisms” such as observing church customs, making fun of occupation authorities in jokes, and getting past censors in the press and creative works (that is, transmitting hidden messages in a seemingly Soviet-friendly text).
 “Fawning over degenerate Western culture” included “material culture” procured from outside the USSR.
-This included jeans, long hair on men, the hippie movement, and later, the punk movement.
-Finnish TV could be received in Tallinn and northern Estonia; for this, homemade antennae were installed on windows and rooftops, alongside special receivers called “Finnish blocks” on TV sets, as the signal transmission system of the USSR differed from the one used in Finland.
+This included “signs of Western culture” such as wearing jeans, long hair on men, the hippie movement, and later, the punk movement.
+Finnish TV could be received in Tallinn and Northern Estonia due to the short distance from Helsinki, Finland – fifty miles over the sea; for this, homemade antennae were installed on windows and rooftops, alongside special receivers called “Finnish blocks” on TV sets, as the signal transmission system of the USSR differed from the one used in Finland.
 The party condemned watching Finnish TV but, over time, turned a blind eye to the practice.

 The punk subculture defies social norms, authority, and mainstream culture, which is why the Soviet order was the main target of criticism for Estonian punk.
 The young rebelled by wearing provocative clothing, engaging in shocking behaviour, playing in punk bands, acting up during concerts, as well as writing poetry and scribbling messages in public places.
 Pictured are well-known members of the Estonian punk subculture in 1982, including Villu Tamme, Urmas Tunderberg, Ivo Uukkivi aka Monk, Peeter Sepping and Anti Nõmmsalu alias Anti Pathique.
 Villu Tamme’s jacket reads: „Everything is crap“.